There are three general reasons for a RAID failure:

 member disk.
 If failure of your RAID 5 affects only one member disk then you are lucky and can easily get your data back.

-In case of multiple disk failures there is zero chance of recovering the array data.
+In case of multiple disk failures there is a zero chance of recovering the array data.

 You can notice that one of the member disks has failed if: